Wakfu (TV series): Shushus

 A seductive vampire-like Shushu imprisoned in a ring, she has the power to steal a person's shadow, which appears to represent the target's soul, and turns them into a ghoul.
 However, she is unable to do this if the target lacks any darkness in their heart.
 She is first met in a ruined town, where she has taken over her guardian's spirit, who goes by the name Vampyro.
 After being defeated, her guardian swears never to fall for her tricks again.
-She returns in season 2 as an ally of Rubilax.
+She returns in the second season as an ally of Rubilax.
 Once Percedal is returned to his body, though, she is left behind, ignored by her guardian.
-In the closing scenes, however, an unknown fisherman picks her up. she, Rubilax and Anathar are the only Shushus who did not return to the Rushu's realm.
+In the closing scenes, however, an unknown fisherman picks her up.

 The Brotherhood of the Forgotten/The Siblings

-The main antagonists of season 3.
-A secret Guild where all the members are demigods or children of Dragons, thus they are semi-immortal.
+The main antagonists of the third season.
+The Brotherhood is a secret Guild whose members are all demigods or children of Dragons, making them semi-immortal.
 Their stated goal is to replace their parents and become the new gods of the World of Twelve, believing that the gods don't care about them and that the world has become horribly corrupt under their rule.
-They threw down the gauntlet against the Brotherhood of Tofu in Season 3 because their leader, Oropo, desires both the Percedal family children and Ruel to join their new pantheon.
+They threw down the gauntlet against the Brotherhood of Tofu in the third season because their leader, Oropo, desires both the Percedal family children and Ruel to join their new pantheon.
 Furthermore, he has an unspecified need for Yugo's help as well in his plan.
 To that end, he is using the weaknesses and doubts in the characters to try to bring them to his side.
 However, later episodes reveal that not everyone in The Siblings fully trusts their leader and some begin to move on their own.